afgranero/py-cv-proj/README.md

     - I did not committed the virtual environment to git though, I used `pip freeze` to create a `requirements.txt`;
     - refer to `requirements.txt` for the libraries versions needed;
     - I created the switch `-nodebug` on the command line, without this switch it will do this:
-        - show the intermediate states of processing on screen;
+        - show windows with the intermediate states of processing on screen;
-        - when an intermediate result appears you can use left and right arrow keys to navigate intermediate steps;
+        - you can use left and right arrow keys to navigate intermediate steps;
         - save the intermediate images with same name as the original as prefix and with suffix `_1`, `_2`, etc;
         - on a production environment I would separate this on another class using python decorators to call it;
         - on a production environment I would do the opposite: to create a `-debug` switch instead